- 1. Bodyweight Exercises

 5. Eat More Protein

-Eating more protein is another way you can encourage muscle growth without heading to the weight rack.
+Eating more protein is another way you can encourage greater muscle growth without equipment or heading to the weight rack.

 Great sources of protein include chicken, turkey, eggs, lentils and tofu.